andyw8/andyw8.github.io/_posts/2025-03-31-setting-up-zed-with-ruby-lsp.md

 # Advanced LSP Troubleshooting

-It can be sometimes be useful see the underlying requests and responses for the language server.
+It can sometimes be useful see the underlying requests and responses for the language server.
 In the `debug: language server logs` window, click the second menu, then enable `RPC Messages`:

 ![Ruby LSP startup](/assets/images/zed-lsp-rpc-logging.png)